 The gym was based under the railway arches, it had exposed brickwork & there was no natural light.
 Once inside it was impossible to know what time of the day it was.
 There was a huge room with all kinds of fancy-looking weight training equipment and a second smaller cardio room with running machines and cross-trainers.
 The cardio room was dark, there was a huge screen playing videos accompanying the loud music.
 I could feel the vibrations on the floor beneath me.
 The weight training room was brighter, the music was not as loud & there was the familiar sharp smell of bodies & metal.
 Both rooms were busy, it was commuter o’clock.
 Both rooms were an assault on the senses.

-Often, I’d have to wait to use the machines, which was frustrating as I just wanted to finish up & go home!
-I remember one day, getting more & more wound up as I waited for someone to finish an umpteenth round of reps.
-I felt a tightness growing in my chest & my hands clenching into fists.
-I had an urge to punch the person who was holding me up!
-Thankfully, I resisted, and instead of waiting any longer, I decided to call it a day.
-Home, dinner & a glass of wine seemed like a much better idea.
+Often, there was a wait to use the machines, which was frustrating as I just wanted to get it done & go home!
+One day, as I waited for someone to finish an umpteenth round of reps, I felt a tightness in my chest & my hands clenching into fists.
+I had the urge to punch the person who was holding me up!
+Thankfully, I resisted and decided to call it a day.
+Home, dinner & a glass of wine was more appealing.
 I was on my way to the locker room to grab my bag when I saw a notice about a yoga class.
 I can’t remember what exactly, but something about the poster piqued my interest.
 Before leaving the gym, I had booked myself in for a yoga class.

 A new experience

 And that’s how it all began.
 I now looked forward to my next yoga class.
-The pit stops at the gym en route home were no longer a chore.
+Heading to the gym after work was no longer a chore.
 I bought a yoga mat which I carried with me on a crowded tube twice a week.
 It was cumbersome & a bit of a pain, but it was worth it.
 On those days, I made sure that I left work on time.
 I made sure that nothing was going to stop me from going to my yoga class.
-I knew that I felt better for it and I still do!
+I felt better for it and I still do!

 “In the beginner’s mind there are many possibilities, but in the expert’s there are few” –